fneum/data-science-for-esm/data-science-for-esm/BYOC/01_Intro.md

 <!-- > **Note:** *This serves only as a reference, as the the full explanation is below.* -->

-By following these instructions, one is able to create a course website, alike this one, with purpose made content, quickly and with ease.
+By following these instructions, one is able to create a course website, alike this one, with a purpose made content, quickly and with ease.
 Albeit, there are two or three things to keep in mind when doing so.
 Follow the steps elaborated in the following sections:

 <!-- These are specified in the following text: -->
 <!-- > TOC: